tolking/components-helper/README.md

 - Type: `string` (**This is a regular string and ignores case.**)
 - Default: `props`

-name of props table. **other string in the header will be identified as sub-component**
+The title of the props table. **other string in the header will be identified as sub-component**

 ### propsName

 - Type: `string`
 - Default: `Name`

-name for the props header name
+The header name of the `Name` in the props table

 ### propsDescription

 - Type: `string`
 - Default: `Description`

-name for props header description
+The header name of the `Description` in the props table

 ### propsType

 - Type: `string`
 - Default: `Type`

-name for props header type
+The header name of the `Type` in the props table

 ### propsOptions

 - Type: `string`
 - Default: `Options`

-name for props header options
+The header name of the `Options` in the props table

 ### propsDefault

 - Type: `string`
 - Default: `Default`

-name for props header default
+The header name of the `Default` in the props table

 ### events

 - Type: `string` (**This is a regular string and ignores case.**)
 - Default: `events`

-name of events table. **other string in the header will be identified as sub-component**
+The title of the events table. **other string in the header will be identified as sub-component**

 ### eventsName

 - Type: `string`
 - Default: `Name`

-name for the events header name
+The header name of the `Name` in the events table

 ### eventsDescription

 - Type: `string`
 - Default: `Description`

-name for events header description
+The header name of the `Description` in the events table

 ### slots

 - Type: `string` (**This is a regular string and ignores case.**)
 - Default: `slots`

-name of slots table. **other string in the header will be identified as sub-component**
+The title of the slots table. **other string in the header will be identified as sub-component**

 ### slotsName

 - Type: `string`
 - Default: `Name`

-name for the slots header name
+The header name of the `Name` in the slots table

 ### slotsDescription

 - Type: `string`
 - Default: `Description`

-name for slots header description
+The header name of the `Description` in the slots table

+### slotsType

+- Type: `string`
+- Default: `Type`

+The header name of the `Type` in the slots table

 ### slotsSubtags

 - Type: `string`
 - Default: `Subtags`

-name for slots header subtags
+The header name of the `Subtags` in the slots table

 ### directives

 - Type: `string` (**This is a regular string and ignores case.**)
 - Default: `directives`

-name of directives table. **other string in the header will be identified as sub-component**
+The title of the directives table. **other string in the header will be identified as sub-component**

 ### directivesName

 - Type: `string`
 - Default: `Name`

-name for the directives header name
+The header name of the `Name` in the directives table

 ### directivesDescription

 - Type: `string`
 - Default: `Description`

-name for directives header description
+The header name of the `Description` in the directives table

 ### directivesType

 - Type: `string`
 - Default: `Type`

-name for directives header type
+The header name of the `Type` in the directives table

 ### titleRegExp